Home

 Erected in 1650, this is one of the only three houses of *Jacobean architecture still standing in the Western Hemisphere.
 It was the home of a prominent farmer and has no connection with any religious order.

-maintained by the Barbados National Trust, offer a hike and a walk through the streets of town.
+maintained by the Barbados National Trust, offers a hike and a walk through the streets of town.

 Sightseeing in St. Philip